~jprotopopov/kefir

 • Extending the number of supported platforms.

-• Reimplementing parser and lexer for better performance.
+• Reimplementing parser, lexer and register allocator for better performance.

 • Unicode and wide strings are supported under the assumption that source and target character sets are the same.
 No re-encoding is performed.